 - Preheat the oven to 350.
 Either grease a 13x9 pan very well or line it with parchment paper or foil

 - In the bowl of a mixer blend butter, cream cheese and sugar, until well blended.
 Add in the egg and vanilla and mix until completely combined.

-- Slowly add in baking powder, baking soda, salt and flour until a thick dough forms.
+- In a medium bowl mix the baking powder, baking soda, salt and flour.
+Slowly add in baking powder, baking soda, salt and flour until a thick dough forms.

 - Press the dough evenly into the prepared pan and bake for 20-25 minutes.

 - Cool completely before frosting.
 About 20 minutes after baking your can lift the dough out of the baking pan, using the foil.
 Put it on a wire rack to finish cooling.